albertoventurini/graph-book-reviews/doc/modelling-data-with-graphs.md

-# Modelling data with graphs
+# Graph data modelling in Java

 Modelling data is a crucial aspect of software engineering.
 Choosing appropriate data structures or databases is fundamental to the success of an application or a service.

 In this article, I will discuss some techniques related to modelling data domains with graphs.
 In particular, I will show how **labelled property graphs** can be an effective solution to some of the challenges we sometimes encounter with other models such as relational databases, especially with highly-connected data.

-By the end of this article we will have a simple -- but fully functional -- implementation of an in-memory labelled-property graph in Java.
+By the end of this article we will have a simple -- but fully functional -- implementation of an **in-memory labelled-property graph in Java**.
 We'll use this graph to run some queries on a sample dataset.

+All the code presented here can be found on [GitHub](https://github.com/albertoventurini/graph-book-reviews).

 ## Sample domain: book reviews